john-nance/HTMLHelp/README.md

-# HTMLHelp
+# pureHelp

 This is a tiny ASP.Net/C# Project which is embarrassingly simple - but it was useful for me so why not share it?

 I needed a simple Help system for an application.
 No problem writing content I just needed a menu system wrapped around it.

-The idea is simple, Markdown/HTML help in a folder structure which is mapped to a menu.
+The idea is simple, Markdown/HTML help in a folder structure which is mapped to a help menu.

 ## Help Structure